swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 If you are using a different identity provider, you will need to make the following modifications:

-* *Optional*: replace the Okta OIDC client library with one that is approved for use in your organization
+* *Optional*: replace the Amplify Auth package with OIDC client library with one that is approved for use in your organization
 * Configure the identity provider to use OpenID Connect with Authorization Code Flow with PKCE
 * Configure the identity provider to add Groups claims to the ID tokens
 * Update the [Lambda authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) to use your custom Identity Provider
     * For instructions on building and packaging a Lambda authorizer, please see the following documentation: https://aws.amazon.com/blogs/security/use-aws-lambda-authorizers-with-a-third-party-identity-provider-to-secure-amazon-api-gateway-rest-apis/

-You will also need to update the following files in UI package to replace the Okta related implementation with corresponding code for your identity provider of choice:
+You will also need to update the following files in UI package to replace the Cognito related implementation with corresponding code for your identity provider of choice:

 - App.tsx
 - Components/home/HomePageContext.tsx